 We're a startup SMB that wants to process payments online for our customers and partners, but we're worried about PCI compliance because we outsource our payment card infrastructure to the cloud.
 This is a new and intimidating process for us.
 Where do we start?
-How do we figure out if we are using a
+How do we figure out if we are using a PCI-compliant cloud provider?
+What questions do we need to ask our cloud provider to make sure we are covered and compliant?

 Processing payments online using a secure third-party payment processor is a great way to transfer a major portion of the burden of PCI DSS compliance out of your organization.
 This is an approach that many online retailers (especially smaller ones) use to allow them to focus on their business and leave the problem of PCI DSS compliance to someone else.